 Of course, statistics do not fully capture the cultural importance we assign to the family.
 A personal essay I wrote while serving a mission in Brazil, entitled

 The Chain, may help illustrate this principle better than mere numbers.

 Why the emphasis on family history?
-Remembering those who have gone before is central to Mormon culture.
+Remembering those who have gone before is central to our culture.
 Malachi 4:5-6 teaches, “Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the LORD: And he shall turn the heart of the fathers to the children, and the heart of the children to their fathers, lest I come and smite the earth with as curse.”
-Mormons believe this “turning of the hearts” is family history work and the subsequent work done in temples
+We believe this “turning of the hearts” is family history work and the subsequent work done in temples